-When Zack Feinberg and Dave Shaw first met back in 2007, everything just sort of fell into place from that point forward.
+When Zack Feinberg and Dave Shaw first met back in 2007, everything just sort of fell into place.

 The seven-piece New Orleans-based soulful rock band have since made a name for themselves with their poignant songwriting and captivating live performances.
 Not to mention, their recent album, Men Amongst Mountains, has received critical acclaim.